mui/toolpad/examples/qrcode-generator/README.md

 # QR code generator

-<p class="description">A basic Toolpad application that can be used to turn any text or URL into a QR code.</p>
+<p class="description">A simple Toolpad application that can be used to turn any text or URL into a QR code.</p>

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/marketing/qr-generator.png", "alt": "QR code generator", "caption": "QR code generator"  }}